Will Benson Preview, Player Props: Reds vs. Mariners

-Will Benson, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Seattle Mariners, with Bryan Woo on the hill, September 4 at 4:10 PM ET.
+Will Benson -- with a slugging percentage of .160 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds against the Seattle Mariners, with Bryce Miller on the hill, on September 5 at 6:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Cubs.
+He had a hitless performance in his previous game (0-for-2) against the Mariners.

 Will Benson Game Info & Props vs. the Mariners